chandralek/ratings/README.md

 2. Change the port number of Apache Web Server to 7004.

-Open the configuration file `/etc/httpd/`
+Open the configuration file `/etc/httpd/httpd.conf` and change the